Measurement-induced topological entanglement transitions in symmetric random quantum circuits: Random measurement circuit corresponding to standard percolation

 The random circuit model has a layered configuration of measurements, as follows.
 At alternating layers, we measure either only stabilizer operators or only single qubit operators, as shown in Fig. \ref{fig_circuit_layered}.
 Two consecutive layers of measurements correspond to a time step (here, there is no distinction between updating steps and time steps).
 In the layer where stabilizers are measured, for each $i$ we measure $g_i$ with probability $p_t$.
 In the layer where the single qubit operators are measured, for each $i$ we measure $Z_i$ with probability $1-p_t$.
 Fig.\ref{fig_circuit_layered} shows a typical realization of the circuit.
 Note that it is possible for two stabilizer measurements in the circuit to overlap with each other, but since the corresponding operators commute with each other, they can still be measured simultaneously.

 Note that the percolation mapping described in Supplementary Section \ref{apx_percolation_map} is based on the specific form of the measurements involved rather than their layout on the circuit.
-Since the exact same set of measurements are involved in the quantum circuit described here, one can use the same rules, as is explained in Section \ref{sec_model}, to map this circuit model to two percolation models on square lattices.
+Since the exact same set of measurements are involved in the quantum circuit described here, one can use the same rules, as is explained in the main text, to map this circuit model to two percolation models on square lattices.
 It is easy to verify each of the corresponding percolation models is indeed the standard bond percolation on an $N\times 2N$ square lattice where each bond is connected with probability $p_t$.
 We focus on the odd sites' lattice, for example, and include a horizontal bond with probability $p_t$, corresponding to a stabilizer measurement.
 A vertical bond is included with probability $p_t$, corresponding to the absence of a single qubit measurement.

-Fig.~\ref{fig_layered_circuit_plots} is analogous to Fig.~\ref{fig_u0plots}, but for the random circuit model with the layered structure.
+Fig.~\ref{fig_layered_circuit_plots} is analogous to Fig. 3 in the main text, but for the random circuit model with the layered structure.
 The phase transition happens at $p_c=1/2$ and the critical exponent is found to be $\nu=4/3$, as is expected from the percolation mapping.
 We also find $a_x=a_t=0.20(1)$, the same values as the ones in the original circuit model in the main text.